elishacloud/Silent-Hill-2-Enhancements/README.md

  * Resets the display adapter on exit to fix issue when using WineD3D casing the screen to go dark
  * Includes [scripts](AudioScripts) to allow you to create or update the SH2 audio files

-### Silent Hill 2 Widescreen Installation Guide
+### Silent Hill 2 Enhanced Edition Installation Guide
-To learn more, check out the [Silent Hill 2 Widescreen Installation Guide](http://www.enhanced.townofsilenthill.com/SH2/) webpage.
+To learn more, check out the [Silent Hill 2 Enhanced Edition Installation Guide](http://www.enhanced.townofsilenthill.com/SH2/) webpage.

 ### License
 Copyright (C) 2018 Elisha Riedlinger